-I also heard later on that as soon as James Cameron realized something had been put in the chowder, he ran up to his room and forced himself to throw up.
+I also heard later on that as soon as James Cameron realised something had been put in the chowder, he ran up to his room and forced himself to throw up.

 It was actually kind of comical.
-It was like that game kids play, Red Rover: There were the people who were ok, who hadn't gotten any effects yet, and the people who were getting high.
+It was like that game kids play, Red Rover: there were the people who were ok, who hadn't gotten any effects yet, and the people who were getting high.
 And there were these two lines apart from each other, with some people in the "good" line slowly trickling into the "bad" line.
-It was at about this point that people realized that everyone who had eaten the chowder was experiencing the effects of some sort of hallucinogen.
+It was at about this point that people realised that everyone who had eaten the chowder were experiencing the effects of some sort of hallucinogen.

 So what happened next?